Undergraduate Support Grants

 Submitting Identification (and Military Clearance) Documents

 Before a grant acceptance agreement can be processed, the grant awardee must submit a copy of his/her AUC ID, the national ID, passport, and, for male Egyptians who are traveling to a conference/competition after graduation, a copy of the military service status giving clearance for travel (please check with the AUC military and student visa unit, Office of the Registrar)

 After the signing of the grant acceptance agreement, please allow 12 working days for funding to be available.
 Cheques are, then, collected from the cashier’s office, room G056, administration building, any day before 2:00 pm.

 Implementing the Grant Acceptance Agreement

-Upon receiving the funds, the student is expected to implement the proposed research/creativity activity for which funding has been approved.
+Upon receiving the funds, the student is expected to implement the proposed research/creativity/competition activity for which funding has been approved.
 The grant offers opportunities that enhance student's learning and scholarly development.
 Enjoy and make the best use of the learning opportunity.